alefnull/spawnbot/README.md

 SpawnBot is a simple IRC<->Discord bridge bot built for [the spawn](https://thespawn.net) gaming community.

+<b>NOTE: Not intended for public use.
+This is a small project designed for our own specific use case, and is not set up for public use.</b>

 Made with :heart: by <a href="https://github.com/alefnull" target="_blank">alefnull</a>

 ## License ##